ScottLouvau/scottlouvau.github.io/_posts/2021-03-12-Return-To-SimTower.md

 The map is 375 "segments" wide, but a 360 segment tower is much easier to fill evenly, so build a 360 segment lobby.
 Put three floors with 40 offices each on top.
 Add three stairways to serve them: after the 9th, 20th and 31st offices.

 Now, turn up the simulation speed and save up $60M.
 For maximum speed, close the Map Window, shrink the Main Window, look at the sky, and turn on "Fast Mode".
 My 2020 laptop finished a quarter every 8 seconds like this, so it was only about a ten minute wait.
+Here's my [saved game](/assets/files/SimTower/144_60M.TDT), in case you want to skip that.

 Next, build an empty B1.
 Add matching stairs, two security offices on the left, and 10 Fast Food centered around the middle stairs.